Gary J. Becker Young Investigator Award Supported by Covidien

 Dr. Sharon Kwan, director of medical student education, interventional radiology section at the department of radiology/ University of Washington, is the recipient of the 2015 Dr. Gary J. Becker Young Investigator Award.
 Dr. Kwanâ€™s manuscript, entitled â€śThermal Ablation Matches Sublobar Resection Outcomes in Older Patients with Early-stage Non-small Cell Lung Cancer,â€ť studies the survival outcomes of sublobar resection and thermal ablation for early-stage non-small cell lung cancer in older patients.

-Kwan was a previous recipient of an American College of Radiology Health Services Research fellowship and Radiological Society of North America Foundation Roentgen Resident Research award.
-She is active in teaching and mentoring trainees and recently received a Teacher of the Year Award for medical student teaching.
-Currently she is an NIH-funded scholar with the KL2 Multidisciplinary Clinical Research and Career Development Program.
+A previous recipient of an American College of Radiology Health Services Research fellowship and Radiological Society of North America Foundation Roentgen Resident Research award, Dr. Kwan is active in teaching and mentoring trainees and recently received a Teacher of the Year Award for medical student teaching.
+She is an NIH-funded scholar with the KL2 Multidisciplinary Clinical Research and Career Development Program.
 Her areas of research interest include healthcare utilization and comparative effectiveness and, as co-chair of the SIRF Comparative Effectiveness Subcommittee, one of her goals is to a foster a network of IR-investigators with expertise in comparative effectiveness research.

 The SIR Foundation is honored to have received a charitable donation for unrestricted use from Medtronic.
 This SIR Foundation Dr. Gary J. Becker Young Investigator Award, among other awards, is made possible through the generosity of Medtronic.